 Now while I can see the appeal of a massage to help ease the aching muscles caused by hours hunched over the computer, I can’t help wondering if the civil servants in question might prefer to see the money in their pay packets?
 And while I’m sure management standards in the Welsh Administration are exemplary, there’s an argument to say that if organisations were managing their people effectively, they wouldn’t be quite so stressed in the first place.

 What do you think?
-Is it a worthwhile initiative or a sticking plaster approach?
+Is it a worthwhile initiative to managing workplace stress effectively, or a sticking plaster approach?
 We look forward to hearing your views.

-For more information on how Cezanne OnDemand can help your business manage employee absences and streamline your absence management processes click here.
+For more information on how Cezanne HR can help your business manage employee absences and streamline your absence management processes click here.